 Disassociate

-One way to have choice as to when, whether, or how to avoid filtering out possibility, we can disassociate – go up on the ceiling and look down – and remove ourselves from any personal biases, assumptions, triggers or habits, enabling us to hear all that is meant (spoken or not).
+One way to avoid unwittingly misunderstanding or mishearing is to disassociate – go up on the ceiling and look down.
+This goes a long way to minimizing our personal biases, assumptions, triggers or habits, enabling us to hear what’s meant (spoken or not).

 For those unfamiliar with disassociation, try this: during a phone chat, put your legs up on the desk and push your body back against the chair, or stand up.
 For in-person discussions, stand up and/or walk around.
 [I have walked around rooms during Board meetings while consulting for Fortune 100 companies.
 They wanted excellence regardless of my physical comportment.]
 Both of those physical perspectives offer the physiology of choice and the ability to move outside of our instincts.
 Try it.